pfworks/PolynomiaZ/README.md

 | Clean synthetic | 78:1 | **1874:1** | 95:1 |

 PLTV wins on real-world noisy surveillance (where sensor noise defeats H.264's motion estimation).
 H.264 wins on clean synthetic content.

+### Audio Codec (PLTA)

+PCM audio compression using PLTZ pattern detection per frame.
+Each audio frame (e.g., 256 samples) is treated as one track on the platter.

+- **Lossless** (quality=0): exact pattern detection (CONST for silence, LINEAR for ramps, PERIODIC for tones)
+- **Lossy** (quality=1-255): per-sample error threshold, uses PLTI image codec on each frame

+**Best for:** Synthesized tones, calibration signals, telemetry audio, silence detection, simple waveforms.
+Not intended for music or speech (use Opus/AAC).